-A Storm Water Pollution Prevention Plan (SWPPP) would be developed for disturbance over this approximately 1,200-acre site as part of the required National Pollutant Discharge Elimination System (NPDES) Permit for stormwater discharges associated with construction.
+A Storm Water Pollution Prevention Plan (SWPPP) would be developed for disturbance over this approximately 1,200-acre site as part of the required Wisconsin Pollutant Discharge Elimination System (WPDES) General Permit for stormwater discharges associated with construction.
 The site-specific SWPPP would document the Project and the measures employed to prevent and minimize pollutants from reaching stormwater runoff.
 Measures would include BMPs utilized during construction, site development, operations, and decommissioning to control runoff and sediment.
 BMPs would include measures to slow runoff and increase infiltration; thereby decreasing erosion and sediment transport.
 Therefore, overall, impacts to soils as a result of construction would be minor.

 Soil disturbance during operations would be minimal with a perennial cover maintained at less than 2 feet in height and module washing would be limited to two events per year.
 The perennial cover maintenance may also employ selective herbicides to control weeds and noncompliant volunteer foliage.
 Overall, no adverse impacts to soils are anticipated from Project operations.
+In areas where soils had been depleted through agricultural practices, there should be a minor, beneficial impact to soils over time.